dataaxiom/ghcr-cleanup-action/README.md

 repository and package names but for cross-project and multiple package support these can be overridden by setting the owner, repository and package options.

+The example below uses a regular express as the selector for the `delete-tags` option.

 ```yaml
 jobs:
   - name: ghcr cleanup action